kevfev/AutomanPy/README.md

 max_value = sys.float_info.max, min_value = sys.float_info.min, question_timeout_multiplier = 500,
 initial_worker_timeout_in_s = 30)
 ```
-Description
-    Provides AutoMan's estimate functionality.
+*Description* : Provides AutoMan's estimate functionality.
 Uses the crowdsource backend to obtain a quality-controlled estimate of a single real value.
-Returns
-    `EstimateOutcome`
+*Returns* : `EstimateOutcome`
-Parameters
+*Parameters*
 * **text** 							- the text description of the task to display to the worker
 * **budget** 						- the threshold cost for the task
 * **image_url**  					- an image url to be associated with the task